KekHunterOS/README_INFO/README.md

 ---------------:|:-------------
 KekHunterOS     | A source code of KekHunter
-KekRepo         | A apt repository for nethunter KekHunter       | A android custom rom
+KekRepo         | A apt repository for nethunter KekHunter-420   | A android custom rom

 ### Telegram group for support/chat/offtopic
 * https://t.me/KekHunter